 - It makes it necessary to have a monolithic mail store with rapidly growing online storage.
 Data must be held on an online Exchange server to use Exchange’s In-Place Discovery tools.

-Microsoft Exchange “archiving” is not a complete compliance and litigation tool by any means.
-A true email archiving solution is far superior to exchange for archiving.
+Microsoft Exchange “archiving” is not a complete compliance and eDiscovery tool by any means.
+A true email archiving solution is far superior to Exchange for archiving.

 The approach made by Microsoft towards eDiscovery presupposes that all email that ever passed through your organization resides on an Exchange server.
-The issue with this idea is data storage needs skyrocket over time.
+The issue with this idea is data storage requirements will skyrocket over time.
 It is worth noting that an estimated 90 percent of the information stored in Exchange is never accessed again.
-True archiving removes a large chunk of this 90 percent.
-By doing this it reduces not only storage, but also backup and recovery time.
+True archiving removes a large chunk of that 90 percent through deduplication and archives are compressed.
+By doing this it reduces not only storage, but greatly increases search and recovery times.

 - Unlimited cloud based email archiving including inbound/outbound/internal email, folders, calendar and contacts

 - HIPAA, SOX (and more) standards compliance and Audited access trail